therealbeko/therealbeko/README.md

-- 👋 Hi, I’m @therealbeko aka Beko!
+- 👋 Hi, I’m @therealbeko.

-Programming has always interested me which is why I decided to teach myself.

-I will try to implement the learned in small projects and upload them here.

-I am curious where my journey will take me. 🤭
+“Hard work is worthless for those that don't believe in themselves.”

 <!---
 Amox0/Amox0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.